Here we explain the application process for full-scope UK AIFMs.

 - provide the details of a single depositary, and

-- be confident that the arrangements agreed with the depositary will comply with AIFMD
+- be confident that the arrangements agreed with the depositary will comply with UK AIFMD

 When we receive an application, we may ask to see agreements in place with depositaries.